Edinburgh and Glasgow Railway: Stirling and Dunfermline Railway

-The company was vested in the Edinburgh and Glasgow Railway by Act of 28 June 1858.
+The company was vested in the Edinburgh and Glasgow Railway by the Edinburgh and Glasgow and Stirling and Dunfermline Railways Act 1858 (21 & 22 Vict. c. lxiv) of 28 June 1858.

 The Stirlingshire Midland Junction Railway

-When the Caledonian Railway opened its line throughout in 1848, it had a connection to Greenhill, joining the E&GR and the Scottish Central Railway there.
+When the Caledonian Railway opened its line throughout in 1848, it had a connection to Greenhill, joining the E&GR and the Scottish Central Railway (SCR) there.
 The SCR gave access to Stirling and Perth and was an important connecting route.
 Moreover, the Caledonian and the SCR concluded a working arrangement which they expected to lead to formal merger.

 The E&GR needed to ensure that it got access to the Stirling and Perth line from the Edinburgh direction, and to do so it sponsored the Stirlingshire Midland Junction Railway.
-The nominally independent company got its authorising Act of Parliament on 16 July 1846, to build a line from Polmont (on the E&GR) through Grahamston (part of Falkirk), crossing the Forth and Clyde Canal and turning north to join the SCR near Larbert.
+The nominally independent company got its authorising act of Parliament, the Stirlingshire Midland Junction Railway Act 1846 (9 & 10 Vict. c. clxv) on 16 July 1846, to build a line from Polmont (on the E&GR) through Grahamston (part of Falkirk), crossing the Forth and Clyde Canal and turning north to join the SCR near Larbert.
 Its capital was £450,000, and branches were authorised to Carron Ironworks and to Falkirk Ironworks.

 The company's authorising act empowered sale to the Edinburgh and Glasgow Railway, and this was done on 1 October 1850, before the line opened.